 Avoid close contact with people who are sick.

-Cover your cough or sneeze with a disposable tissue and discard in trash immediately.
+Cover your cough or sneeze with a disposable tissue and discard in the trash immediately.

 Clean and disinfect frequently touched objects and surfaces.

 Stay home if you are sick – unless it is to seek medical attention.